Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 The size of the layover menu should correspond to the screen size.
 The scroll bar should adjust accordingly.

-### Focussed filter list
+### Focused filter list

-When a filter list is focussed on the whole row should be highlighted.
+When a filter list is focused on the whole row should be highlighted.

 ### Language filter list title